HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer

 • Install

-If desired, you can of course also adjust the ports under which the Portainer web interface can be accessed.
+If desired, you can of course also adjust the ports under which the Portainer web interface is accessible.
 Normally, however, this is not necessary.

-The installation then runs automatically and should be completed after a short time.
+The installation will then run automatically and should be completed shortly afterwards.

 After installing Portainer, you should now open the web interface to make a few simple settings.